 The types of programs can vary depending on the needs of a community.

 Community health can be a demanding field in which to work, but it can also be rewarding.
 And it’s necessary.
-The U.S. Bureau of Labor Statistics (BLS) projects that employment of community health workers will grow by 16% from 2021 to 2031.
-That is more than three times the average growth for all professions.
+The U.S. Bureau of Labor Statistics (BLS) projects that employment of community health workers will grow by 9% from 2022 to 2032.
+That is faster than the average growth for all professions.

 People interested in community health work can start on their career path by pursuing a degree.
 According to BLS, the minimum qualification for many public health, health education and community health jobs is a bachelor’s degree in a relevant field, though some outreach workers can start their careers with a high school diploma and on-the-job training.